minchoCoin/capstone-team-24-page/index.md

 We considered a score of 3 or higher to be preferred (or recommended) and a score of less than 3 to be disliked (or not recommended) based on the score the user gave to the clothes and the score predicted by the recommendation system.

+Additionally, We reduce the face shape classification model size using EfficientNetB2

-We upload the code for model test on the Github: [Link](https://github.com/minchoCoin/capstone-team-24-page/tree/main/appendix)
+We upload the code for model test and face shape classification model on the Github: [Link](https://github.com/minchoCoin/capstone-team-24-page/tree/main/appendix)

 ## Precision and recall